 Whether you want to enter one of our doctoral programs or attend another College, often a recent graduate level statistics class is required.
 Students who are accepted into one of the nursing doctoral programs are automatically considered for placement in the graduate-level statistics course.

-For the 2012-2013 Academic Year, Mercer University is the recipient of Health Resources and Services Administration (HRSA) funding through the Nurse Faculty Loan Program (NFLP).
+Those applicants interested in academic teaching may qualify for Health Resources and Services Administration (HRSA) funding through the Nurse Faculty Loan Program (NFLP).
 This funding is available to qualified nursing students enrolled in the graduate education which includes coursework in nursing education.
 Funding can be applied towards tuition and fees.
 Applicants interested in this option are encouraged to speak with the Associate Dean for Graduate Programs, Dr. Dare Domico.